denisevice/checklist-trello-bot/README.md

 Design & code by Louis Jeckel, Christophe Durand and Aurélien Rambaux

-The concept of checklist templates was inspired by [Iain Brown' s Little Blue Monkey Pimp Your Trello Cards] (http://www.littlebluemonkey.com/pimp-your-trello-cards/) implemented on Google sheet.
+The concept of checklist templates was inspired by [Iain Brown' s Little Blue Monkey Pimp Your Trello Cards](http://www.littlebluemonkey.com/pimp-your-trello-cards/) implemented on Google sheet.

-Thanks [Iain](https://twitter.com/littlebmonkey) for making it available and open source!
+Thanks [Iain](https://twitter.com/littlebmonkey) for making it available and open source back in 2013!